House conservatives prep plans to impeach Biden

 “She believes Joe Biden should have been impeached as soon as he was sworn in, so of course she wants it to happen as soon as possible,” Nick Dyer, a Greene spokesman, said Monday in an email.

-A noisy impeachment push from the GOP’s right flank could create headaches for Rep. Kevin McCarthy (Calif.), the Republican leader in line to be Speaker, and other party brass just as the 2024 presidential cycle heats up.
+A noisy impeachment push from the GOP’s right flank could create headaches for Rep. Kevin McCarthy of California, the Republican leader in line to be speaker, and other party brass just as the 2024 presidential cycle heats up.

 On the one hand, impeaching Biden could alienate moderate voters and hurt the GOP at the polls, as was the case in 1998 following the impeachment of President Clinton.
-Already, GOP leaders like Sen. Mitch McConnell (Ky.) are throwing cold water on the impeachment talk, suggesting it could damage Republicans politically in the midterms.
+Already, GOP leaders like Sen. Mitch McConnell of Kentucky are throwing cold water on the impeachment talk, suggesting that it could damage Republicans politically in the midterms.

 McCarthy’s office did not respond Monday to a request for comment.